kamrahul/angular-aos/README.md

 > Add changes to app.component.css , app.component.html

- ## Restart the development server to reflect the changes.
+ ## Restart the development server to reflect the changes